 1936 was the year Haskin attended Summer School to make up a math class he had failed during the regular school year.
 Haskin hated getting up for Summer School five days a week.
 Worse, he had to walk further to attend the Summer School, which was being held at the Thomas M. Balliet Elementary School on Seymour Avenue, rather than at the much closer to Hood Street Hiram L. Dorman School, where he attended during the regular school year.

-One day, Miss Waters, his teacher, and Mrs. Berry, who taught the younger kids, decided that on the last day of Summer School they would have a picnic in the nearby dingle widely known as Snake Woods.
+One day, Miss Waters, his teacher, and Mrs. Berry, who taught the younger kids, decided that on the last day of Summer School they would have a picnic in the nearby dingle infomrally known as Snake Woods.
 It got that name by virtue of the many harmless, green snakes residing there, although some older kids tried to scare the younger ones by falsely claiming it was a home to dangerous rattlers.

-During their picnic lunch, Mrs. Berry told the children how she had seen a deer crossing the playground when she arrived at Balliet earlier that day.
+During their picnic lunch, Mrs. Berry told the children about how she had seen a deer crossing the playground when she arrived at Balliet earlier that morning.
 When they had finished eating, Miss Waters took out her flash cards and began a competitive mathematics game that Haskin found boring.
 When no one seemed to be looking, Haskin slipped away and headed down the path deeper into the woods.
-At first the walk was pleasant, the sound of his nearby classmates giving him a false sense of security.
+At first the walk was pleasant, with the sound of his nearby classmates giving him a false sense of security.

-The man let go of Haskin's hand and was gone.
-As he did so, an Oriole flashed orange and black through the trees.
+The mysterious man let go of Haskin's hand and was instantly gone.
+As he vanished, an Oriole flashed orange and black through the trees.
 "Haskin Flagg!"
-Mrs. Berry exclaimed, "Where have you been?
+Mrs. Berry exclaimed as he approached the group.
+"Where have you been?
 We were worried about you!"
 Haskin told her he had gotten lost, but nothing more.
-Aside from a stern rebuke from Miss Waters, Haskin's brief disappearance was quickly forgotten as the students soon headed back towards Balliet.
-But as they were leaving Snake Woods, Haskin heard the Oriole chirping overhead, "Thank you, Joshua Blunt," he whispered, "I will always believe in you."
+Aside from a stern rebuke from Miss Waters, Haskin's brief disappearance was quickly forgotten as the students soon headed up the trail back towards Balliet.
+But as they were leaving Snake Woods, Haskin heard the Oriole chirping overhead,

 No comments: